Advertisement

 — Ben Rohrbach

-This is a weird situation, because the Lakers might also have the 17th selection, if the Pelicans decide to defer the selection to 2025, which is within their right to do so.
+The Lakers have the 17th selection because the Pelicans decided to defer it to 2025.
 This was an agreed upon wrinkle from the Anthony Davis trade, when the Pelicans received a haul of draft compensation.
-Essentially, the Pelicans can choose to take the selection this year, at No. 17, or hope the Lakers get worse next year, and thus pick up their 2025 unprotected first-rounder.
-More than likely, the Pelicans will defer and the Lakers will keep No. 17 this year.
+Essentially, the Pelicans are hoping the Lakers get worse next year and thus pick up their 2025 unprotected first-rounder.

-If Bronny James does elect to stay in this draft, the Lakers would be favored to draft LeBron's oldest son.
-Agent Rich Paul said Bronny's decision would be based on the best team fit and not draft position.
-Drafting 55th, the Lakers could take a swing on the 6-3 guard, with Bronny and LeBron becoming the first father-son duo to share the court in the NBA. — Krysten Peek
+The Lakers are in win-now mode and don't have to time develop talent for LeBron.
+The 17th pick could be part of a bigger deal to land immediate help.
+With Bronny James staying in this draft, the Lakers would be favored to take a swing on the 6-3 guard, with Bronny and LeBron becoming the first father-son duo to share the court in the NBA. — Krysten Peek

 It’s not just James who has to make a call on his future.
 D’Angelo Russell has a player option worth $18.6 million, which he is likely to decline given that he had a strong offensive season.
 Christian Wood, Jaxson Hayes and Cam Reddish also have the chance to become free agents, as they too hold player options.